Thompson Rivers University

 McCormack asked management about a position working with the electricians at the mill and was told they would look into it.
 As weeks turned into months without any progress, she decided to take the initiative and applied to the trades program at the Williams Lake campus, where nearly half of her classmates are women.

 According to McCormack, many people, particularly in Williams Lake, are supportive of women entering trades.
-“When you share what you’re training for, people are very encouraging, which makes you want to continue to do better.”
+“When you share what you’re training for, they’re very encouraging, which makes you want to continue to do better.”

 After completing her first year of schooling and not hearing back from the mill, McCormack applied to Gridlock Electric, where she was welcomed with open arms.
 She hasn’t looked back since.